MohammedAlJaff/naign/README.md

-# naign
-Official repo for 'A Non Adverserial Approach to Idempotent Generative Modelling'
+# NAIN - Official repo for 'A Non Adverserial Approach to Idempotent Generative Modelling'